SkylineCommunications/dataminer-docs/user-guide/part_3/security/DataMiner_user_permissions.md

 | Generate protocol | Permission to generate a protocol for a virtual function.
 Available from DataMiner 10.20./10.1.7 onwards. |

 > [!NOTE]
 > -  At present, these permissions are used for the uploading and deleting of functions in the Protocols & Templates app, and for the use of the Functions app.
 However, the latter is currently still in soft launch.
-For more information, see *[Soft-launch options](https://community.dataminer.services/documentation/soft-launch-options/)*.
+For more information, see [Soft-launch options](https://community.dataminer.services/documentation/soft-launch-options/).
 > -  When you upgrade to DataMiner version 10.1.7, these six permissions are automatically granted to all user groups that have been granted the *Modules* > *Resources* > *Configure functions* permission.
 > -  The Functions module requires DataMiner Indexing Engine.